How to Make Gold Leaf Votive Candle Holders

 Packaging your Gold Leaf Votive Candle Holders

-I had a package of small white gift bags on hand, the just~right size for this sweet little Gold Leaf votive candle holders.
-As a little extra embellishment, I stenciled “ho ho” on the bag, using Metallic Gold ChalkArt from A Maker’s Studio and our Alphabet 4 Mesh Stencil, which is a typewriter font.
+As a little extra embellishment, I stenciled “ho ho” on the bag, using Metallic Gold paint and a simple stencil, which is a typewriter font.
 I predict that Metallic Gold and Metallic Silver will be popular colors for holiday DIY projects.
 (Check out this project if you would like to see more information on using ChalkArt and Stencils.
 It was my very first project using these wonderful products.)

 package for gilded candle holders

-I’m left~handed, so I work right to left.
+I’m left-handed, so I work right to left.

 gilding votive candler holder